-1. The Department for Transport (DfT) has been preparing legislation to remove certain vehicles from the exemption from the annual MOT Test following a consultation process with operators and industry.
-This includes mobile or engineering plant, or specialised heavy vehicles constructed on or adapted from an HGV-based chassis and can encompass mobile concrete pumps, vacuum/suction excavators, truck mounted access platforms and mobile cranes mounted on a truck-based chassis.

-2. The legislation was planned for May 2017\ with a proposal that the changes will be implemented through amendments to the Goods Vehicles (Plating and Testing) Regulations 1988.
-The legal changes are planned to take effect from 20 May 2018 and from this date, these vehicle types may be subject to an annual MOT test.

-3. Equipment such as mobile cranes on a bespoke chassis which come under the Special Types Goods Order (STGO) Regulations will remain exempt from the annual MOT test.
-The CPA is planning a voluntary scheme to cover plant which are equipped with a bespoke chassis.

-4. It appears that there will be no specific exemption for suction/vacuum excavators and other such vehicles.
+- 1. The Department for Transport (DfT) prepared legislation to remove certain vehicles from the exemption from the annual MOT Test following a consultation process with operators and industry.
+This includes mobile or engineering plant, or specialised heavy vehicles constructed on or adapted from an HGV-based chassis and can encompass mobile concrete pumps, vacuum/suction excavators, truck mounted access platforms and mobile cranes mounted on a truck-based chassis. - 2.
+The legislation was enacted in May 2017 with the changes implemented through amendments to the Goods Vehicles (Plating and Testing) Regulations 1988.
+The legal changes took effect from 20 May 2018 and from this date, these vehicle types may be subject to an annual MOT test. - 3.
+Equipment such as mobile cranes on a bespoke chassis which come under the Special Types Goods Order (STGO) Regulations will remain exempt from the annual MOT test.
+The CPA have devised a voluntary scheme to cover plant which are equipped with a bespoke chassis. - 4.
+It appears that there will be no specific exemption for suction/vacuum excavators and other such vehicles.
 However, it is possible that they meet the definition of plant/engineering plant which is defined as: